Read more details below:

 In women's DNA is a preference for a strong mate who can protect her and her children.
 Most women unconsciously seek a male mate who is strong and aggressive in a controlled way.
 Women are naturally attracted to men who have proven to be successful in some way.

 However, men still need to show their courage and aggression in ACCEPTABLE ways to impress women.
-The man who can do his acceptable aggressive tactics best has a better opportunity at getting accepted by the woman he desires.
+The man who can do his acceptable aggressive tactics best has a better chance of getting accepted by the woman he desires.

-Today, an acceptable aggressive act that gets a woman's attention in many cultures is simply walking up to her with an "opening line."
-In most western countries, this is an acceptable aggressive behavior for men in public places like a bar, club, or dance hall.
+Today in many cultures, in the appropriate place, it is acceptable to say an "opening line" to a woman.
+This is a way to start talking with her.
+In most western countries, this is an acceptable aggressive behavior for men in public places like a bar, club, or dance.
 This action is usually not acceptable for women to do.
 That is just one of the many "unwritten rules" in flirting and dating.

 The old brain (i.e. the limbic system) is what controls our bodily systems such as heart rate, perspiration, and breathing.
 As you approach a new woman who has the power to reject you, your limbic system will be running wild.
 But keep in mind that this approach and an opening line is an acceptable way today of peacefully demonstrating your male courage and aggression.
 Women like that!